Jahiduldev/LaravelCrud-Composer-Package/README.md

 # Laravel Crud Package

-## This Just Crud Package Development
+## This is just crud package development